TorchLean API

 Export a SpecChain to PyTorch and bundle the result in a metadata record.

-This is the "one call" entrypoint used by some demos.
+This is the "one call" entrypoint used by some examples.